 Frank E. Woodruff Elementary School has served the northern portion of our school district for more than a half-century.
 We have 28 classrooms that are equipped with computers, Internet access, and interactive technology.
 The facilities also include a library and multipurpose room that also serves as the school cafeteria.
 We have two computer labs.

 Woodruff serves approximately 500 students.
 The attendance rate at the school was 96.25 percent during the prior school year.
 Student enrollment includes a variety of ethnic backgrounds: Asian 2 percent, Filipino 3 percent, Hispanic 70 percent, African-American 12 percent, Caucasian 7 percent, and multiple 5 percent.

 We also make a variety of human services available to our school community.
 A Student Success Team meets weekly involving teachers, case manager, counselor, special education resource teacher, principal, other support staff, and parents.
 Students experiencing difficulty in any phase of the school program are reviewed in a collaborative process in order to define student needs and recommend remediation.
-A deputy sheriff working with the Stop Think and Act Responsibly (STAR) program provides instruction to students in grade six concerning drug abuse and building student self-esteem.
 The Woodruff PTA is highly visible and supportive of the students, the staff, and the school.